rubenpazch/shooter-game/readme.md

 ## How was designed the game

-This game was designed thinking on the famous movie star wars, the main idea is about having a shooter and some enemies, we customize some existing
+This game was designed thinking on the famous movie star wars, the main idea is about having a shooter and some enemies.

 * Genres
   - FPS: First-person shooters: this game build thinking in one person to be the shooter and increse his score if he is able to shoot all ship enemies.